 In the context of business development, we also build in these areas of business mastery that lead to profits and living a life of prosperity:

-Marketing & Sales (Mission, Vision, Presence, and Branding)
+Mindset & Strategy (Mission, Vision, Presence, and Branding)

-Health & Wellness (The Circle of Life and The Soul of Business)
+Health & Wellness (The Cycle of Life, The Heart and Soul of Business)

 P3 Academy of Social Entrepreneurship